qdrant/docs/qdrant/v1.0.x/configuration.md

   performance:
     # Number of parallel threads used for search operations.
 If 0 - auto selection.
     max_search_threads: 0
+    # Max total number of threads, which can be used for running optimization processes across all collections.
+    # Note: Each optimization thread will also use `max_indexing_threads` for index building.
+    # So total number of threads used for optimization will be `max_optimization_threads * max_indexing_threads`
+    max_optimization_threads: 1

   optimizers:
     # The minimal fraction of deleted vectors in a segment, required to perform segment optimization